Carbon Neutral, Carbon Negative, and Net Zero: what's the difference?

 Based on the IPCC definitions, Carbon Neutrality and Net Zero can be achieved through two key levers: investment in carbon removal such as tree-planting and carbon capture technology; and reductions in absolute GHG emissions.
 The key question is: what mix of reduction and offsetting should be targeted?
 That's where the role of the SBTi becomes key.

-Net Zero as defined by the SBTi stipulates that businesses should reduce GHG emissions by 90% from their baseline year and offset the remainder through carbon removals, and by no later than 2050.
+Net Zero as defined by the SBTi stipulates that businesses should reduce GHG emissions by 90% from their baseline year and offset the remainder through carbon removals, by no later than 2050.
 This is a long-term, ambitious commitment which requires serious work from businesses across their operations and supply chain, as well as changes across the economy such as the growth of renewable energy infrastructure.
 This brings us nicely to a key difference between Net Zero, per the best practice definition of the SBTi, and Carbon Neutral.

 Carbon Neutrality accepts all types of offset; Net Zero accepts removal offsets only